We are open daily and are delighted to be able to welcome visitors and members back.

 As a conservation and education charity we encourage the use of sustainable transport and offer a 20% discount on ticket prices to anyone visiting with a valid (same day) East Coast Buses or Scotrail ticket.
 Concessions: OAP, disabled with ID (carers free), student with ID, unemployed and YoungScot cardholders.
 For group rates, please contact firstname.lastname@example.org.
 For more information on how you can become a member, please click HERE.
 For safety reasons, children aged 15 years or under must be accompanied by a responsible person aged 18 or over at all times.
 We have hundreds of reviews on TripAdvisor, so check out what some of our other visitors have said.

 Things to do nearby

-North Berwick is a fantastic seaside town.
+North Berwick is a fantastic seaside town and the region of East Lothian has lots to offer visitors.
 To find out what else there is to do here and in the local area visit our things to do nearby page.